hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 ### No Software Upgrade, Use Saved State Address Book
 #### Instructions
 1. Ensure settings.txt has `state.saveStatePeriod,     10`
-2. Ensure settings.txt has the value `state.forceUseOfConfigAddressBook, false`
+2. Ensure settings.txt has the value `addressBook.forceUseOfConfigAddressBook, false`
 3. Run the app for 20 seconds.

 #### Validation